tytydraco/KTweak/README.md

 * Non-intrusive and completely systemless

 # Benchmarks
-The following benchmarks were performed on a OnePlus 7 Pro running the stock kernel provided by the OEM on Android 10.
+The following benchmarks were performed on a OnePlus 7 Pro running the stock kernel provided by the OEM on Android 10. **KTweak sacrifices throughput for latency**, since latency correlates to UI / UX smoothness.
+This explains the slight regression with the scheduler throughput.

 ### Scheduler latency via `schbench` (lower is better)
 - Stock: